Akmitisuhide/Akmitisuhide/README.md

-- 👋 Hi, I’m Miguel Berlofa.
+- 👋 Hi, I’m Akmitisuhide.
 - 👀 I’m interested in becoming a great coder and dev so i can have a stable financial situation.
 - 🌱 I’m currently learning SQL, C++, HTML, PHP and CSS.
 - 💞️ Im looking to improve my programming skills and knowledge every day.